Madea: Early years

 She is described as being brought up in poverty, growing up in a shotgun house with her parents and siblings.
 Madea has stated that although her family didn't have much, they had love.

 When she was in her early teens, her family moved to Atlanta, Georgia, where they lived on the west side.
 She attended Booker T. Washington High School and was a cheerleader.
 In I Can Do Bad All by Myself, we learn that she once lived in Cleveland, Alabama, but later returned to Atlanta.

 According to A Madea Christmas: The Play, Madea's mother, "Big Mabel" Murphy, was a hooker during Madea's childhood and was not at all religious.
 Madea grew up with little knowledge of religion, explaining why she has a tendency to misquote the Bible.
 Madea makes frequent reference to herself once being a hooker and a stripper.

 Her maiden name is not stated, but it is presumably either Baker or Murphy, the last names of her father and mother, respectively.

 It is not revealed where and when she met her first husband, Johnny.
 Madea and Johnny had their first child, Michelle, as young teens, possibly 15 or 16.
 When Madea was 18, she got pregnant with her other daughter, Cora, through a one-night stand.
 Sometime later, Madea and Johnny had a son, William.
 All of her children are said to be married and had children.
-Madea and Johnny raised three of their grandchildren, Maylee and Vianne "Khazzy" Simmons, after their daughter's death from drug addiction.
+Madea and Johnny raised two of their grandchildren, Maylee and Vianne, after their daughter's death from drug addiction.

 Criminal background

-In Madea Goes to Jail we learn Madea's criminal record began at age nine with a charge of theft.
-She was charged with her first felony at this age, and her crimes began progressing to illegal gambling at age 18, which later evolved into check fraud, identity theft, insurance fraud (related to her nine deceased husbands), assault, attempted murder, road rage (usually when Madea is in vehicle), and vehicle theft.
+In Madea Goes to Jail, we learn Madea's criminal record began at age nine with a charge of theft.
+She was charged with her first felony at this age and her crimes began progressing to illegal gambling at age 18, which later evolved into check fraud, identity theft, insurance fraud (related to her nine deceased husbands), assault, attempted murder, road rage (usually when Madea is in vehicle), and vehicle theft and destruction.

-In Diary of a Mad Black Woman, Madea and her granddaughter Helen McCarter were both charged with "criminal trespassing, reckless endangerment, criminal possession of a handgun, assault with a deadly weapon, [driving on a] suspended license, expired registration, reckless driving, and a broken taillight," which caused Judge Mablean Ephriam to place Madea on house arrest, while her granddaughter was bailed for $5,000.
+In Diary of a Mad Black Woman, Madea and her granddaughter Helen McCarter were both arrested and charged with "criminal trespassing, reckless endangerment, criminal possession of a handgun, assault with a deadly weapon, [driving on a] suspended license, expired registration, reckless driving, and a broken taillight".
+This caused Judge Mablean Ephriam to place Madea on house arrest while Helen was placed on a bail of $5,000.00.

 In Madea's Family Reunion, Madea was brought before Judge Ephriam once again after she removed her ankle monitor in order to purchase her brother Joe's medication, in effect violating her house arrest.
 After rigorous efforts, Brian was finally able to persuade Madea to accept Judge Ephraim's ruling to become the foster mother of Nikki Grady.

-In Meet the Browns, she was arrested for causing a high speed chase following a routine traffic stop, resisting arrest, and assaulting a police officer while Joe fled the area claiming that Madea kidnapped him.
+In Meet the Browns, Madea was arrested for causing a high speed chase following a routine traffic stop, resisting arrest, and assaulting a police officer while Joe fled the area claiming that Madea kidnapped him.